In honor of AAPI Heritage Month, I want to share my favorite fiction works by Asian American authors!

 When I began to read books by Asian authors with Asian characters, it was as if a whole world opened up for me.
 Reading these fictional stories rooted in Asian American experiences almost felt like digging into my own family history and our own unpacked trauma.
 As a child of Chinese Vietnamese refugees, it was especially empowering to read narratives about these experiences that had shaped my life, but that I knew almost nothing about growing up.

 So, in no particular order, here are 10 works of literature by Asian American authors that have left a profound impact on me and my relationship to my cultural identity.
+I’ve linked to independent bookstores that could use your support, and you can keep up with my recommendations on Bookshop.

 Note: I apologize in advance that this list leans heavily East and Southeast Asian (specifically Chinese and Vietnamese American as I identify with those cultural experiences the most).
 I would love to read more novels by other groups under the AAPI umbrella, including South Asians and Asian Pacific Islanders!
 Please share your recommendations if you have any!